Frequently Asked Questions

 Why not omit/substitute honey in your products so you can have a wider audience appeal among vegans?

 We use honey instead of sugar because it is alive, and sugar is not.
-Please note that many of our products do not contain honey, including the following butters: almond, walnut, cashew, pecan, macadamia, milk of paradise, tahini, black tahini, pumpkin seed butter, and our pestos.
+Please note that many of our products do not contain honey including almond, walnut, cashew, pecan, macadamia and pumpkin seed butters as well as our milk of paradise, tahinis and pestos.

 Are your fruits sulfured?